-Laureate of the Fondation Fyssen in 2007-2008, he also received the CNRS Bronze Medal in 2011.
-A member of the Laboratoire d’Anthropologie Sociale based at the Collège de France, where he headed the team on “Human/Animal Relations: Contemporary Issues” (with Claude Ferret) and the project “Social Representations of Pathogens on the Boundaries of Species”, which received support from the Axa Research Fund (2013-2016).
+Laureate of the Fondation Fyssen in 2007-2008, he received the CNRS Bronze Medal in 2011.
+He has headed the department of research and education at the Quai Branly Museum (2014-2018), the team on “Human/Animal Relations: Contemporary Issues” (with Carole Ferret) and the project “Social Representations of Pathogens on the Boundaries of Species”, which received support from the Axa Research Fund (2013-2016).
 He now works on a project entitled “Microbiome and the Human Evolution” with the support of the Canadian Institute for Advanced Research.